-Issue Tree Case Interview: Build a MECE Structure (2026)
+Issue Tree Case Interview: Build a MECE Tree (Example)

-An issue tree is a top-down diagram that starts with a single root question and splits into branches representing possible causes.
+An issue tree is a top-down diagram that starts with a single root question and splits into branches representing possible answers.
 Each branch is a testable hypothesis.
-McKinsey, BCG, and Bain use issue trees in real client work, then test the same skill in interviews.
+McKinsey, BCG, and Bain use issue trees in real client work, then test the same skill in interviews because it predicts how a consultant decomposes an ambiguous problem on day one.

 How does MECE apply to issue trees?

 MECE stands for mutually exclusive, collectively exhaustive.
-The principle, codified by Barbara Minto at McKinsey, governs every level of the tree.
-A non-MECE split signals weak structuring and almost always leads to either double-counting or missed root causes.
+The principle, popularized by Barbara Minto at McKinsey, governs every level of the tree.
+A non-MECE split signals weak structuring and almost always leads to either double-counting or a missed root cause.
 For a deeper treatment of the principle on its own, see the MECE explainer.

 What do mutually exclusive and collectively exhaustive mean?

 Mutually exclusive: no two branches at the same level overlap.
-Splitting revenue decline into "price drop" and "customer attrition" overlaps, because price affects customers.
+Splitting a revenue decline into "price drop" and "customer attrition" overlaps, because attrition changes both volume and the prices that remaining customers pay.
 A clean split is "volume change" versus "price change," where every revenue dollar maps to exactly one branch.

-Collectively exhaustive: the branches together cover every possible cause.
-If a profit decline tree includes revenue and costs but omits one-time write-offs, it is not exhaustive.
-The test: could a true cause exist that does not fit any branch?
-If yes, add a branch.
+Collectively exhaustive: the branches together cover every possible answer.
+If a profit-decline tree includes revenue and costs but omits one-time write-offs, it is not exhaustive.
+The test: could a true cause exist that fits no branch?
+If yes, add one or add a catch-all "other" leaf and revisit it.

 What are the three reliable MECE techniques?

-Algebraic decomposition is the strongest because it is MECE by construction.
-Process-based follows the value chain, where each step is distinct.
-Segmentation splits by non-overlapping categories (CaseInterview.com).
+Algebraic decomposition is the strongest because a formula is MECE by construction: every dollar must land in exactly one term.
+Process-based decomposition follows the value chain, where each step is physically distinct.
+Segmentation splits by non-overlapping categories, which is reliable only if the categories are genuinely exclusive (geography and product line, for instance, can cross-cut, so pick one axis per layer) (CaseInterview.com).

 How do you build an issue tree step by step?